sgotzler/praxis-session/README.md

 * [Media and Materiality](https://jentery.github.io/cspt500/) Jentery Sayers' course website and syllabus for a class on media and critical theory at the University of Victoria.
 * [sx archipelagos](http://smallaxe.net/sxarchipelagos/) part of the *Small Axe Project*, archipelagos is a peer-review online publication for born-digital scholarship and critical debate in Caribbean studies.

-For more resources and information about minimal computing check out the minicomp working group's [GitHub repository](https://github.com/minicomp).
+For additional resources and information about minimal computing (minicomp) check out the minicomp working group's [GitHub repository](https://github.com/minicomp).

 ## About Us